 utilizing the certification standards for patrol and narcotic detection.

-Since our inception we have provided thirty eight training workshops
+Since our inception we have provided approximately sixty five training workshops

 and classroom lectures to police canine officers from Connecticut and